imbingz/tester/README.md

   <kbd>![screenshot-demo1](./assets/images/)</kbd><kbd>![screenshot-demo2](./assets/images/)</kbd>

   ## Project Objective
-  * To create an Airbnb-like pet boarding marketplace connecting pet owners with people(host) who are willing to take care of the pets while their owners are away.
+  * To create an Airbnb-like pet boarding marketplace connecting pet owners with people(hosts) who are willing to take care of the pets while their owners are away.
 Find our beloved furriends a real home to stay and play when we are away.
   * It uses express-handlebars, Foundation CSS framework and jQuery lirary for the front-end.
   * It utilizes node.js, express.js, express-session, bcryptjs, passport, passport-local strategy, sequelize, mysql2 for the back-end.
   * It features a mobile-first, a clean and polished user interface and adapts to multiple screen sizes.